Study of the photon's pole structure in the noncommutative Schwinger model: Acknowledgments

 \section{Acknowledgments}

-I would like to express my special gratitude to F. Ardalan for his inspiration, illuminating discussions and reading the manuscript.
-I appreciate all the comments from A. Armoni and N. Sadooghi.
-Last but not least, I would like to especially thank M. Mohammadi Najafabadi for helping building up figures and A. A. Varshovi for fruitful discussions.
+I would like to express my special gratitude to F. Ardalan for his inspiration and illuminating discussions.
+Special thanks go to M.M.
+Sheikh-Jabbari, M. Khorrami and A.A.
+Varshovi for critical remarks and fruitful conversation; and also I appreciate the useful comments of A. Armoni.